MS-13: Characteristics

+Membership in Mara Salvatrucha consists primarily of Salvadorans and Salvadoran Americans, but also Hondurans, Guatemalans, Mexicans, and other Central and South Americans.
 Central Americans are the primary targets of violence and threats of violence by MS-13.
 Many of the victims are minors.
-Minors make up the majority of suspects arrested for killings attributed to MS-13.
+Minors also make up the majority of suspects arrested for killings attributed to MS-13.
+MS-13 gang members typically arrive in the United States from Central America as unaccompanied minors.
 Many school districts receiving Central American migrants were reluctant to admit unaccompanied teenagers when they arrived from Central America, which left them at home and vulnerable to gang recruitment.
 Recruitment is often forced.
 In El Salvador, children are recruited while traveling to school, church, or work.
-Youth who are arrested for whatever reason are usually impressed into some gang or another during incarceration.
-They are notorious for their violence and a subcultural moral code based on merciless retribution.
-Aspirants are beaten for 13 seconds as an initiation to join the gang, a ritual known as a "beat-in".
+Incarcerated youth are usually impressed into a gang during their incarceration.
+MS-13 are notorious for their violence and a subcultural moral code based on merciless retribution.
+Aspirants are beaten for 13 seconds as an initiation to join the gang, a ritual known as "jumping-in".
+At least one faction of MS-13 – the Fulton clique in Los Angeles – has required prospective members to commit a murder in order to be considered for full-fledged membership.

-MS-13 is often public in its violence.
+Mara Salvatrucha gang members are typically impoverished young men and teenagers, who are often homeless and estranged from family, and who subsist on minor drug dealing, theft and extortion of street vendors and other small-time criminals.
+MS-13 members use abandoned buildings in urban areas, known as "destroyers", as places of residence and to host clandestine meetings, parties and drug deals.
+Gang members who are employed usually work in the construction, restaurant, delivery service, and landscaping industries, presenting false documentation to employers.
+The gang is often public in its violence.
 Infanticide and femicide are common, with El Salvador hosting the third-highest femicide rate in the world.
 In 2016, one in 5,000 Salvadoran women were killed.
 Legal impunity is a key factor.
 In femicide cases, only 5% result in convictions.
-Violent retributions target both enemy gangs as well as their families, friends, and neighbors.
-Entire families will be wiped out in a single attack, regardless of age.
-Buses full of passengers from the wrong parts of town will be burned in broad daylight, passengers still aboard.
+Violent retributions target enemy gangs as well as rival gang members' entire families, friends, and neighbors.
+Occupied passenger buses are sometimes burned.
 Police officers, government officials, and community organizations are frequent targets.
 Attacks like these have led the Supreme Court of El Salvador to authorize the classification of gangs as terrorist organizations.